Cooperation requires trust

 - Prefer to communicate informally: The corporate framework sometimes makes open communication difficult.
 Managers should therefore seize every opportunity for a spontaneous exchange with employees.
 In the coffee kitchen, in the hall or on the way to lunch, it is much easier.

 - Always behave fairly: Managers make mistakes - after all, they are human beings.
 However, it is important not to cover them up, but to stand by them.
 Commitments and fair assessments of others are perceived by employees as fair.
 Your own trustworthiness is not questioned.

 Successful leadership begins with successful self-management

 The behavior and leadership style of managers have a significant impact on employees and their output, as evidenced by the results of the Gallup Engagement Index each year.
-Executives, bosses or managers - today, more than ever, all of them are becoming more and more attached to their social skills, personality, passion, enthusiasm, and sovereignty resilience, their courage, their openness and their orientation towards the future.
+Executives, bosses or managers - today, more than ever, they are all measured by their social skills, their personality, their passion and enthusiasm, their sovereignty and resilience, their courage, their openness and their future orientation.

 The inner attitude and outward impact of focusing on strengths rather than focusing on deficits and good emotion management are just a few of the key skills, which of course include trust.
 To meet these criteria requires successful self-management.
 In short, whoever wants to lead successfully must first be able to lead himself well.